jbellingham/blog-backup/cl39p58c50464hcnv4lb38zgh.md

 There is a common sentiment among software developers that modules should be small.
 In OO (object oriented) programming, we can apply this to classes, but a module can refer also to sub-systems and entire services.
 Indeed, the trend of building things as a collection of microservices is a logical parallel to draw.
 When we talk about microservices, we often talk about the things you trade off when implementing them.
 You trade simplicity in the individual parts for greater complexity in the whole, among other things.
 This is not a line of thinking I often see when we are talking about the building blocks of our systems, the classes and functions.

 Chapter 4 of [A Philosophy of Software Design by John Ousterhout](https://www.goodreads.com/book/show/39996759-a-philosophy-of-software-design) focuses on how modules should present a simple interface to complex behavior, considering it in terms of cost versus benefit.
-Any abstraction added to a system has a cost associated with it, and the cost relates to the complexity of the interface it presents.
-Abstractions can become a net-negative if the interface they present is of equal or greater complexity than the behaviour they provide.
+Each new module added to a system has a cost associated with it, and the cost relates to the complexity of the interface it presents.
+Modules can become a net-negative if the cost of the interface isn't outweighed by the complexity of the behaviour it provides.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1641607891801/J4yvQSVc6Q.png)

+> The best modules are deep: they have a lot of functionality hidden behind a simple interface.
+A deep module is a good abstraction because only a small fraction of its internal complexity is visible to users.

+Conversely, modules with complex interfaces, relative to the functionality they provide work against us in our battle against creeping complexity.
+Any benefit they may provide is negated by the cost of learning and using their interfaces.

-Well-constructed systems tend to favour fewer, simpler abstractions providing a gateway to rich functionality.
+Well-constructed systems tend to favour fewer, simpler modules providing a gateway to rich functionality.

 ---